KarnbirKhera/CUDA-Vector-Addition/README.md

-<h3>Load/Store Unit Throughput Bound</h3>
+<h3>E. Load/Store Unit Throughput Bound</h3>
-Can the Load Store Unit used
+Can the Load Store Unit in each SM, which translates memory instructions to actual memory requests, issue them fast enough to generate all the required reads and writes for the kernel? (milliseconds)

 $$ T_{LSU} = \frac{\text{Total Warp Memory Instructions}}{\text{LSU Issue Rate}} $$